-- A. Purpose and Intent.
+A. Purpose and Intent.
 It is the general purpose and intent of the Township to carry out the will of the United States Congress by authorizing communication facilities needed to operate wireless communication systems.
 It is the further purpose and intent of the Township to provide for such authorization in a manner that will retain the integrity of neighborhoods and the character, property values and aesthetic quality of the community at large.
-Recognizing the number of providers authorized to establish and operate wireless communication services and coverage, it is the further purpose and intent of this section to: - 1.
-Facilitate adequate and efficient provision of sites for wireless communication facilities and ensure that wireless communication facilities are situated in appropriate locations and relationships to other land uses, structures and buildings. - 2.
+Recognizing the number of providers authorized to establish and operate wireless communication services and coverage, it is the further purpose and intent of this section to:

+- 1. Facilitate adequate and efficient provision of sites for wireless communication facilities and ensure that wireless communication facilities are situated in appropriate locations and relationships to other land uses, structures and buildings. - 2.
 Establish predetermined areas considered best for the establishment of wireless communication facilities, subject to applicable standards and conditions. - 3.
-Recognize that operation of a wireless communication system may require the establishment of facilities in locations not within predetermined areas. - 4.
+Recognize that operation of a wireless communication system may require the establishment of facilities in locations not within predetermined areas.
+In such cases, it has been determined that it is likely that there will be greater adverse impact upon neighborhoods and areas within the community.
+Consequently, more stringent standards and conditions should apply to the review, approval, and use of such facilities. - 4.
 Minimize the adverse impacts of technological obsolescence of such facilities, including a requirement to remove unused and/or unnecessary facilities in a timely manner. - 5.
 Minimize the negative visual impact of wireless communication facilities on neighborhoods, community landmarks, historic sites and buildings, natural beauty areas and public rights-of-way. - 6.
 Limit inappropriate physical and aesthetic overcrowding of land use activities and avoid adverse impact upon existing population, transportation systems, and other public services and facility needs. - 7.
 Promote the public health, safety, and welfare. - 8.
-Provide for adequate information about plans for wireless communication facilities in order to permit the community to effectively plan for the location of such facilities. - Consideration that the presence of numerous tower structures, particularly if located within residential or agricultural areas, would decrease the attractiveness and destroy the character and integrity of the community.
+Provide for adequate information about plans for wireless communication facilities in order to permit the community to effectively plan for the location of such facilities. - 9.
+Consideration that the presence of numerous tower structures, particularly if located within residential or agricultural areas, would decrease the attractiveness and destroy the character and integrity of the community.
 This, in turn, would have an adverse impact upon property values.
 Therefore, it is necessary to minimize the adverse impact from the presence of numerous relatively tall tower structures having low architectural and other aesthetic appeal to most persons, recognizing that the absence of regulation would result in a material impediment to the maintenance and promotion of property values, and further recognizing that this economic component is an important part of the public health, safety and welfare.